Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Agustus 2025 19.51.15 UTC
+- WIB: Minggu, 24 Agustus 2025 20.31.19 UTC
-- WITA: Minggu, 24 Agustus 2025 20.51.15 UTC
+- WITA: Minggu, 24 Agustus 2025 21.31.19 UTC
-- WIT: Minggu, 24 Agustus 2025 21.51.15 UTC
+- WIT: Minggu, 24 Agustus 2025 22.31.19 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude